KG0516

-KG0516 is the third studio album by Colombian singer Karol G. It was released on March 25, 2021, through Universal Music Latino.
+KG0516 is the third studio album by Colombian singer Karol G. It was released on 25 March 2021, through Universal Music Latino.
 Comprising sixteen tracks, the album is primarily a reggaeton record and features guest appearances by Mariah Angeliq, Camilo, Anuel AA, J Balvin, Nathy Peluso, Ozuna, Yandar & Yostin, Juanka, Brray, Ludacris, Emilee, Nicki Minaj, Wisin & Yandel, Nicky Jam, Ivy Queen, Zion and Alberto Stylee.

-KG0516 was supported by seven singles: "Tusa" with Nicki Minaj, "Ay, Dios Mio!", "Bichota", "Location" with Anuel AA and J Balvin, "El Makinón" with Mariah Angeliq, "El Barco" and "200 Copas".
+KG0516 was supported by seven singles: "Tusa" with Nicki Minaj, "Ay, Dios Mio!", "Bichota", "Location" with Anuel AA and Balvin, "El Makinón" with Angeliq, "El Barco" and "200 Copas".

 The album was met with generally positive reviews from music critics and was a commercial success.
 It debuted inside the top twenty on the US Billboard 200 and atop the US Top Latin Albums.

 The recipient of several accolades, KG0516 received a Grammy nomination for Best Música Urbana at the 64th Annual Grammy Awards, becoming her first Grammy nomination.
 Its songs also garnered three nominations at the 21st and 22nd Annual Latin Grammy Awards, winning the Latin Grammy Award for Best Reggaeton Performance for "Bichota".

 Background

-Following the release of her second studio album in 2019, Ocean, Karol G released "China" with Anuel AA, Daddy Yankee, Ozuna and J Balvin.
+Following her second studio album in 2019, Ocean, Giraldo released "China" with Anuel AA, Daddy Yankee, Ozuna and J Balvin.

-On November 6, 2019, Karol G announced the release for "Tusa" with Nicki Minaj through her social media accounts.
-The song was released the following day on November 7, 2019, as the album's lead single.
-On April 1, 2019, "Follow" with Anuel AA was released as stand alone single.
-Following the success of "Tusa", Karol G stated she was ready to embark on a world tour, but due to the varying international lockdowns, as safety against COVID-19, these plans were momentarily postponed after just one show.
+On 6 November 2019, she announced the release date for "Tusa" with Nicki Minaj through her social media accounts.
+The song was released the following day as the album's lead single.
+On 1 April, "Follow" with Anuel AA was released as stand alone single.
+Following the success of "Tusa", Giraldo stated she was ready to embark on a world tour, but due to the varying international lockdowns, as safety against COVID-19, these plans were momentarily postponed after just one show.

-"Ay, Dios Mio!" was announced and released on July 9, 2020, as the second single.
-On August 17, 2020, Karol G joined Ozuna and Myke Towers on a remix for "Caramelo".
-On October 23, 2020, "Bichota" was released as the album's third single.
-"Location" alongside Anuel AA and J Balvin was released on February 11, 2021, as the fourth and last single prior to the release of the album.
+"Ay, Dios Mio!" was announced and released on 9 July 2020, as the second single.
+On 17 August, Giraldo joined Ozuna and Myke Towers on a remix for "Caramelo".
+On 23 October, "Bichota" was released as the album's third single.
+"Location" alongside Anuel AA and Balvin was released on 11 February 2021, as the fourth and last single prior to the album's release.

-On March 16, 2021, Karol G announced via a half-minute video the release date of the album alongside its title, while the cover art, which was photographed by David LaChapelle, was released the next day.
+On 16 March, Giraldo announced via a half-minute video the release date of the album alongside its title, while the cover art, which was photographed by David LaChapelle, was released the next day.
 The album's track list was revealed the following week, featuring guest appearances from Mariah Angeliq, Camilo, Anuel AA, J Balvin, Nathy Peluso, Ozuna, Yandar & Yostin, Juanka, Brray, Ludacris, Emilee, Nicki Minaj, Wisin & Yandel, Nicky Jam, Ivy Queen, Zion and Alberto Stylee.
-KG0516 was officially released on March 25, 2021, alongside the album's fifth single, "El Makinón" with Mariah Angeliq.
+KG0516 was officially released on 25 March 2021, alongside the album's fifth single, "El Makinón" with Angeliq.